FrankReiser/ReiserRT_CombGenerator/README.md

    ...

    // Move unique pointer into shared pointer which may be referenced numerous times.
    // This SharedScalarVectorType also makes the data constant.
-Mutliple references are read only.
+   // Mutliple references are read only.
    SharedScalarVectorType sharedMagnitudes{ std::move( magnitudes ) };

    // Reset a CombGenerator instance.
 It will increment the reference count on this data
-   // and maintain it until reset once again, or destroyed.
+   // and maintain it until reset with new data, or destroyed.
-   // In this particular example, we are accepting defaults for starting phases of 0
+   // In this particular example, we are accepting defaults for starting phases
    // and an empty envelope functor. const double fundamentalRadiansPerSample = 0.1;
    combGenerator.reset( numHarmonics, fundamentalRadiansPerSample, sharedMagnitudes );
    ```

 Samples are obtained by invoking the `getSamples` operation.
 If an envelope modulator
-is hooked up, it will be notified once per harmonic.
+is hooked up, it will be notified once per `numHarmonics`.
 This notification comes with
 numerous 'hints' that the observer may utilize in returning an envelope.
 These are,
 the current sample offset (a count), the number of samples of envelope to return,
 the current harmonic (0=fundamental), and the nominal magnitude for the harmonic.
 Additional state data may be managed by the observer instance.

-Do see the test harness and sundry applications for additional details.
+Please refer to the test harness and sundry applications for additional details.

 ## Thread Safety
 This CombGenerator is NOT "thread safe".
 There are no concurrent access mechanisms